geo-mathijs/geohash-extra/README.md

 # geohash-extra

 An extension for PostgreSQL that expands on the existing geohash functions.
+Generating the neighbours of a geohash and reverting a geometry back into geohashes are both simple functions that are not included in PostGIS, yet they are often slow to do yourself in PLpgSQL.
+This extension solves both issues with the help of some C language.

 ## Installation